codr7/hostr/README.md

 ## concepts
 Listed in order of decreasing importance and increasing detail.<br>
-Each concept is a separate table in the database.
+Each concept is represented by a separate table in the database.

 ### users
 A user account is needed to log into the system.<br>